RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.5_ml_lifeline.md

 ![Lifeline Additional Info](images/lifeline_additional.png)

 Click 'Share My Info & Get Help' once you are ready.
-You should get a response that help is on the way!
+You should get a response that your location has been shared.

 ![Lifeline Submission](images/lifeline_submit.png)